I am a proud member of both The Magic Circle and of Equity. But what are these organisations and what does my membership mean to you?

-Awarded by the council to magicians who have performed great service to the art of magic, it is considered a great honour to receive this degree.
+The council awards MIMC only to magicians who have performed a great service to the art of magic.
+It is a great honour.

 The Magic Circle also makes a number of individual awards each year.
 The most well-known of these are:-

-I competed in The Magic Circle Close-Up Magician of The Year for the first and only time in 2018 and I was delighted to achieve second place.
+In 2018, I competed in The Magic Circle Close-Up Magician of The Year for the first and only time.
+I achieved second place.

 Equity used to be known simply as “The Actors’ Union”.
-Nowadays it represents a broad range of more than 43,000 performers and creatives including, of course, magicians.
+Nowadays, the union represents a broad range of more than 43,000 performers and creatives.
+This, of course, includes magicians.

-Being a member of Equity comes with many benefits to the performer but, to you as a client, it means that the person you’re hiring is a bona fide professional with £10 million public liability insurance and top level legal representation should anything go seriously wrong during his or her act.
+Being a member of Equity comes with many benefits to the performer.
+However, to you as a client, it means that you’re hiring a bona fide professional.
+You will covered with £10 million public liability insurance should anything go seriously wrong during the act.